Reserves and resources

 The findings of the report include:

-- However, there is a significant opportunity to add to these reserves by maturing the UK’s considerable contingent resources.
-The OGA estimates there are 7.4 billion boe of discovered undeveloped resources.
+• The UK’s contingent resource level is significant with a central estimate of discovered undeveloped resources of 7.5 billion boe.
 Much of this resource is in mature developed areas and under consideration for development.
-This will require substantial investment in new field developments and incremental projects.
+The maturation of contingent resources presents a significant opportunity for the continued development of the UK’s petroleum resources.
+This will require substantial investment in both new field developments and incremental projects.